isabellaalstrom/sensor.krisinformation/README.md

 [![maintainer](https://img.shields.io/badge/maintainer-ISabella%20Alström%20%40isabellaalstrom-blue.svg?style=for-the-badge)](#)

 # sensor.krisinformation
-Component to get Krisinformation for [Home Assistant](https://www.home-assistant.io/)
+Component to get Krisinformation for [Home Assistant](https://www.home-assistant.io/).

+Will get all messages from [Krisinformations api](http://api.krisinformation.se/v2/feed?format=json) in a set radius from your coordinates.
+If one of the fetched messages is an alert as opposed to news, the state of the sensor will be "Alert".
+The sensor contains all fetched messages as objects.
+You can get the first message with template: `{{states.sensor.krisinformation.attributes.messages[0]}}`.
+Examples of usage will come in the near future.

 ## Installation: